Timeline of Diplomatic Relations between Estonia and Ireland

 On 27 August 1991, Ireland together with other countries in the European Economic Community recognised the Republic of Estonia, which led to establishing official diplomatic relations between Estonia and Ireland on 10 September 1991.

-For the anniversary year, we have compiled a timeline of Estonian–Irish relations.
-It is a chronological gallery of historical photographs, documents, and texts, which provides an overview of the important moments of the relations between the two countries.
+On this page you will find a timeline of Estonian–Irish relations: a chronological gallery of historical photographs, documents and texts that provides an overview of the key moments in the relationship between the two countries.

 Have fun time travelling!